tahoe-lafs/magic-folder/docs/datamodel.rst

 -----------------------

 So far we've looked abstractly at Snapshots.
-While the :ref:`snapshots` document describes the process, lets me more concrete.
+While the :ref:`snapshots` document describes the process, lets be more concrete.

 Here is a fully-worked diagram of a complete Folder called "My Notes" with two Participants ("laptop", "desktop") that have two files ("Meeting Notes.odt" and "grumpy-cat.jpeg").
-The main change here is visualizing all the parts.
+The main difference between the above diagrams is to visualize all the parts at once.

 .. figure:: magic-folder-data-model.svg
     :width: 100%